rachithaiyappa/rachithaiyappa.github.io/papers/index.md

 ### Under preparation

+- Emergence of Belief Associations
+  _with Özgür Can Seçkin,* Alessandro Flaminni, and Yong-Yeol Ahn_
-- Extracting Belief Networks from Social Media Data using Large Language Models.
+- Extracting Belief Networks from Social Media Data using Large Language Models
   _with Jisun An, Haewoon Kwak, Alessandro Flaminni, Filippo Menczer, and Yong-Yeol Ahn_
-- Large Language Models and Social Surveys
+- Large Language Models to answer Social Surveys
   _with Junsol Kim, Marios Papachristou, Yong-Yeol Ahn, and Byungkyu Lee_
-- Belief Embeddings
-  _with **Bwung-Hwee Lee**, Jisun An, Haewoon Kwak, and Yong-Yeol Ahn_
-- Evaluation biases in link prediction algorithm.
-  _with **Sadamori Kojaku**, Munjung Kim, Özgür Can Seçkin, and Yong-Yeol Ahn_
-- Amplifiers of Misinformation on Social Media.
-  _with **Matthew R DeVerna**, Francesco Pierri, Diogo Pacheco, John Bryden, and Filippo Menczer_
 - Multi-Platform Analysis of US 2020 midterm elections.
   _with **Bao Tran Truong**, Özgür Can Seçkin, Sangyeon Kim, Matthew R DeVerna, and Kai-Cheng Yang_
+- Large Language Models to predict beliefs
+_with **Joseph Malone**, Bwung-Hwee Lee, Jisun An, Haewoon Kwak, and Yong-Yeol Ahn_